curityio/zero-trust-api-testing/README.md

 ## Run the API

-To build this project, ensure that JDK 17 or above are installed, and also Maven.\
+To build this project, ensure that JDK 17 or above, and the Maven build tool, are both installed.\
-Then run the following command to build the API code into a single JAR file:
+Then run the following command to build the API code into a single JAR file in the `target` folder:

 ```bash
 mvn package -DskipTests
 ```

-This will create a JAR file in the `target` directory and the API can be run with this command.\
+The API can then be run with this command.\
 The running API points to a JWKS URI at http://localhost:8443/oauth/v2/oauth-anonymous/jwks.

 ```bash